freeletics/RxRedux/README.md

 Whenever a `SideEffect` needs to know the current State it can use `StateAccessor` to grab the latest state from Redux Store.
 StateAccessor is basically just a function `() -> State` to grab the latest State anytime you need it.

 # Usage
 Let's create a simple Redux Store for Pagination: Goal is to display a list of `Persons` on screen.
-Plus one can
+**For a complete example check [the sample application incl.
+README](https://github.com/freeletics/RxRedux/master/sample)** but for the sake of simplicity let's stick with this simple "list of persons example":

 ``` kotlin
 data class State {